freenas/freenas-docs/userguide/system.rst

 Click :guilabel:`OK` to store the new keypair.
-These saved keypairs can be selected later in the |web-ui| wihout having to manually copy the key values.
+These saved keypairs can be selected later in the |web-ui| without having to manually copy the key values.

 Keys are viewed or modified by going to